decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 presentation\_header (ph)
 : A payload generated and bound to the context of a specific spk.

-nizk
-: A non-interactive zero-knowledge proof from the Fiat-Shamir heuristic.

 dst
 : The domain separation tag.